raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 At the server, the inactivity timeout timer is cleared upon reception of a request and remains cleared until transmission of the corresponding response.

-For long-lived DNS operations like Push Notification subscriptions
-{{?I-D.ietf-dnssd-push}}, an operation is considered in progress for as long as the subscription is active, until it is cancelled.
+For long-lived DNS Stateful operations, an operation is considered in progress for as long as the state is active, until it is cancelled.
-This means that a session can exist, with a Push Notification subscription active, with no messages flowing in either direction, for far longer than the inactivity timeout, and this is not an error.
+This means that a session can exist, with a state active, with no messages flowing in either direction, for far longer than the inactivity timeout, and this is not an error.
 This is why there are two separate
 timers: the inactivity timeout, and the keepalive interval.
-Just because a session has no traffic for an extended period of time does not automatically make that session "inactive", if it has an active Push Notification subscription that is awaiting notification events.
+Just because a session has no traffic for an extended period of time does not automatically make that session "inactive", if it has an active state that is awaiting for events.

 ## The Inactivity Timeout